drCarillo/cube_race_beta/README.md

 submit 'up'

 There are 12 cubes/rooms to this game world.
-I called it CubeRace since 'Dungeon' is used so much: hope yopu don't mind.
+I called it CubeRace since 'Dungeon' is used so much: hope you don't mind.
 Currently there are 3 transparent room with room of cube_id 12 as the winning room to end the race/game.